bernardpark/fortune-teller-service/README.md

 # Fortune Teller MicroServices - Fortune Service

 ## Overview
 This repository is a microservice of the larger [Fortune Teller Application](https://github.com/msathe-tech/fortune-teller) guided as a workshop.
-This is a single Java/Spring application, with a REST API layer and consuming MySQL backend.
+This is a single Java/Spring application, with a REST API layer and consuming MySQL backend through the CredHub Service Broker.

 ## Spring Data JPA
 Notice the differences in the `application.yml` compared to the master branch.
 You should notice a new `cloud` profile defined at the end of the file.
 This application assumes that it will be pushed to Cloud Foundry, which recognizes and activates the `cloud` profile when deployed.
 The variables follow the `${vcap.services.SERVICE_NAME.credentials.VARIABLE_NAME}` naming convention to call the environment variables that are injected with a service broker.
 In this repository, the `deploy.sh` script will populate custom variable names according to your deployment use case.